-According to the National Snow and Ice Data Center, the sea ice most likely reached its minimum extent on September 12.
+According to the National Snow and Ice Data Center, in 2009, the sea ice most likely reached its minimum extent on September 12.
 Again the minimum was less drastic than the one in 2007 – it was even a bit better than the minimum in 2008 – but it’s still far lower than the mean minimum ice extent between 1979 and 2000, as you can see in the picture below.

 Above: Minimum sea ice extent of 2009 as it occurred on September 12th - Source: NASA Earth Observatory